 - 17. Act in accordance with the ethical, legal and philosophical principles and values of the genetic counseling profession and the policies of one's institution or organization. - 18.
 Demonstrate understanding of the research process. - 19.
 Advocate for individuals, families, communities and the genetic counseling profession. - 20.
 Demonstrate a self-reflective, evidenced-based and current approach to genetic counseling practice. - 21.
 Understand the methods, roles and responsibilities of the process of clinical supervision of trainees. - 22.
-Establish and maintain professional interdisciplinary relationships in both team and one-onone settings, and recognize one's role in the larger healthcare system.
+Establish and maintain professional interdisciplinary relationships in both team and one-on-one settings, and recognize one's role in the larger healthcare system.

 A minimum total of 38 credits is required for the M.S. in Genetic Counseling.
+Students are required to obtain a grade of "C" or better for all of the Human Genetics and extra-departmental core courses listed below.
+Students are allowed two attempts to obtain a "C" grade in a core course.
 The following courses are required.

-Fall Term of 1st year BIOST 2041 Introduction to Statistical Methods 1 3 credits EPIDEM 2110 Principles of Epidemiology 3 credits

-Bioinformatic Resources for Geneticists 1 credit

-Human Population Genetics 2 credits

-Molecular Basis of Human Inherited Disease 3 credits

-Principles of Genetic Counseling 3 credits

-Human Genetics Seminar 0 credits

-Clinical Genetics Case Conference 0 credits

-(must be taken four times but register once)

-The Dean's Public Health Grand Rounds 0 credits

-nodules)

-Human Population Genetics Molecular Basis of Human Inherited Disease Principles of Genetic Counseling Human Genetics Seminar Clinical Genetics Case Conference (must be taken four times but register once) The Dean's Public Health Grand Rounds
+Fall Term of 1st year BIOST 2041 Introduction to Statistical Methods 1 3 credits EPIDEM 2110 Principles of Epidemiology 3 credits HUGEN 2010 Bioinformatic Resources for Geneticists 1 credit HUGEN 2022 Human Population Genetics 2 credits HUGEN 2040 Molecular Basis of Human Inherited Disease 3 credits HUGEN 2035 Principles of Genetic Counseling 3 credits HUGEN 2025 Human Genetics Seminar 0 credits HUGEN 2047 Clinical Genetics Case Conference 0 credits (must be taken four times) PUBHLT 2022 The Dean's Public Health Grand Rounds 0 credits Embryology (online modules)